History of Taiwan in Timeline

 On 28 February 1947, the shooting of a civilian triggered island-wide unrest, which was suppressed with military force in what is now called the February 28 Incident.

-1947: ROC Armed Forces Reformed
+1947: ROC Armed Forces reformed

 1947: Constitution of the ROC

-December 1949: Nationalist Government Evacuates to Taiwan
+December 1949: Nationalist government evacuated to Taiwan

-1949: ROC loses control of mainland China
+1949: ROC retained control of Taiwan

 1949: Hyperinflation